On 1 October 2018, the Fair Work Commission announced that a new casual conversion clause will be included in 80+ modern awards across Australia.

 - Check your modern award or enterprise agreement.
 Awards with existing clauses for casual conversion may have different requirements.
 Check your award for the exact rules in your industry.

 - Create a casual conversion letter.
-You can also download a copy here.

 - Notify your employees.
 Make sure you give your casual staff (employed as of 1 October 2018) a copy of the final letter.